scottyschup/ruby-curriculum/bonus/metaprogramming.md

 [:adfasdfa, :a, :b, :c]
 ```

-Rails, for instance, has an old (now *deprecated*, in the process of
+Rails, for instance, has a way of finding objects through
-being phased out) way of finding objects:
+`method_missing`:

 ```ruby
 Person.find_by_user_first_name_and_last_name("Ned", "Ruggeri")